wolfgangj/okami/README.md

 Note that square brackets are *not* used to create code blocks (quotations), as in various modern concatenative languages.
 They merely denote activation and deactivation of the compiler in the source text.

-The equivalent of `postpone` is nesting of brackets:
+A second level of nesting brackets is also possible and works similar to `postpone`:

     \ standard Forth code:
     : foo  postpone bar  postpone baz